AudioQuest Niagara 7000 Power Conditioner Reviewed

 When AudioQuest decided to expand beyond cables, power products were a natural choice.
 The company hired drummer, percussionist, and noted electronics and AC power expert Garth Powell to create an innovative power conditioner for the audiophile market.
 After considerable investment and almost two years of development, Powell and AudioQuest introduced the Niagara Series of power products.
 Officially, the Niagara 7000 is termed a “Low-Z Power Noise-Dissipation System,” but we will call it an audiophile-grade power conditioner to use more mainstream terms.

-AudioQuest maintains that the Niagara 7000 (buy at Crutchfield) is more than a conventional power conditioner.
+The company maintains that the AudioQuest Niagara 7000 (buy at Crutchfield) is more than a conventional power conditioner.
 Rather, it is a device aimed at reducing distortion without diminishing current to any device, including and particularly amplifiers.
 A feature that AudioQuest calls “Transient Power Correction” claims to provide a reservoir of 90 amps (peak) so amplifiers need not exclusively depend on power from the wall.
 A starved power amp isn’t going to perform at its best, and we all know there is less-than-perfect power in many parts of this fine country at all times of the day.

 The Niagara 7000 has a symmetrical power dielectric-bias isolation transformers that are strictly for the source components.
 The TPC circuit utilizes an optimally damped reactance parallel circuit (akin to RMS power correction circuits) for the other inputs.